GitHK/CarND-Behavioral-Cloning-P3/README.md

 The Project
 ---
 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect csv_images of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
+* Design, train and validate a model that predicts a steering angle from image csv_images
 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.
 * Summarize the results with a written report